MicrosoftDocs/azure-devops-docs/docs/articles/phase-features-with-feature-flags.md

 ### Is there a dependency on deployment rings?

 No, rings and feature flags are symbiotic.
-Read [Deature Flags or Rings](https://aka.ms/vsar-rings-flags) for details.
+Read [Feature Flags or Rings](https://aka.ms/vsar-rings-flags) for details.

 ## Reference information
 * [CI/CD pipeline examples](https://blogs.msdn.microsoft.com/visualstudioalmrangers/tag/cicd-pipeline/)